gupp41/legaltech-app/TEAM_COLLABORATION_TESTING_GUIDE.md

 The API endpoints are returning **500 Internal Server Error** instead of **401 Unauthorized**.
 This indicates that the database schema hasn't been applied yet.

+**UPDATE**: The tables exist but there are RLS (Row Level Security) policy issues causing recursion problems.

-## 🔧 Solution: Apply Database Schema
+## 🔧 Solution: Apply Database Schema and Fix RLS Issues

 ### Option 1: Supabase Dashboard (Recommended)